Nelliuslinda/FrontEnd_Projects/README.md

-Repo for the projects on Semantic HTML
+Projects on week 2 - Semantic HTML